BruceJohnJennerLawso/scrap/README.md

 which will then save every team listed under the ./data/watMu/beginner/YEARNAME manifest files as a csv file will all of the available data for that team

+nhl data can be scraped by running

+python scrap.py 'nhl'

 Once the team data has been saved to hard disk, we can easily reload it and start manipulating it with more python code.
-This section isnt too clean at the moment, but a good example can be seen by running
+Running

 python readata.py 'watMu' 'beginner'

+or

+python readata.py 'nhl' 'default'

-which will load that data and graph it using matplotlib.
+will load that data and graph it using matplotlib.
 To see these results, take a look at the images saved under ./results/watMu/beginner which contains a variety of histograms and scatterplots of the results of this data.

-Most of them are well labelled, and not too terribly difficult to understand, so I wont go into much detail about that here
+python teamSummary.py 'watMu' 'beginner'

+will print out a text readout of stats for each team in the league to the console